Skip to main content

 Where the GP provider is a partner in two practices, how do we record annualised earnings and correct tier rate as the chances are based on one certificate the rate is different to if we base on two practice's profits?

-I opted out of the pension scheme part way through 2022/23 year, do I only annualise until the date I opted out?
+I opted out of the pension scheme part way through the year, do I only annualise until the date I opted out?

-You need to enter the start and end date of each employment you had in 2022/23 in the annualisation calculator to calculate the appropriate tier rate(s).
+You will need to enter the opted in periods for each employment you had into the annualisation calculator to calculate the appropriate tier rate(s).

 When we talk about annualising income, does this mean half yearly profits need to be calculated separately as the profits available will be annual?